dwjohnston/advancedish-typescript/src/discrimintated_unions.md

 The brackets syntax `[T]` is called an [_index type_](https://www.typescriptlang.org/docs/handbook/advanced-types.html#index-types).

-Essentially what we're doing is saying is 'What are the values that are accessible by these key(s)'.
+Essentially what we're doing is saying is 'for that mapped object type we just created, , what are the values that are accessible by these key(s)'.

 ```
 type PossibleItems3<T extends ItemIds> = {